jeffseo/EOSC114/Module-5/README.md

   7. Explain the behavior of downbursts and gust fronts, and identify their associated cloud & dust features.
   8. Describe why the fact that "cold air holds less water vapour than warm air" is critical in explaining how thunderstorms can extract energy from humid air.
     1. Warmer air can hold more water vapour at equilibrium than colder air.
+    2. Storms get their energy from temperature and humidity in the air.
+This energy is converted into violent winds and storm circulations through pressure and buoyancy.
+These circulations create organized storms that increase their own longevity by drawing in more heat and moisture.
+The results are spectacular and violent storms that behave in ways that can be understood for better safety and storm-chasing.
   9. Recognize mammatus clouds and the flanking line, and describe their relationship to thunderstorms.
   10. Explain how vertical and horizontal winds are created by heat released in storms.
   11. Explain what the continuity effect is, and how it ties vertical and horizontal motions into circulations.